pcraig3/taxgpt/md/about.md

 ### Is TaxGPT a scam?

 Nope, not a scam.
-If TaxGPT was a scam, it would ask you for specific personal/financial details, like your home address or banking information.
+If TaxGPT was a scam, it would ask for your specific personal/financial details, like your home address or banking information.

 On the other hand, if this _was_ a scam, it would definitely claim not to be a scam.